Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to load the home page and generate dynamic GraphQL schema.
+Open **http://localhost:3000** to load the homepage and generate the dynamic GraphQL schema.

-Open [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) to load the GraphQL playground and use the generated schema.
+Open **http://localhost:3000/api/graphql** to access the GraphQL playground and use the generated schema.